llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

        17:   5d                      pop    %ebp
        18:   c3                      ret
         ```
 > Another short detour, before we discuss the remaining relocations, because they are used in the context of dynamic
 > linking.
 >
 > In static linking, if your program accesses even a single symbol from a given library, then that entire library is
 linked with your program, which among other issues, increases the size of the generated executable.
 For instance, let’s talk about that simple C program that just prints hello world again.
 With static linking, the executable that’s generated from your program is going to pull in the entire C standard library, because your program accessed the printf function.
 >
 > In dynamic linking, referenced libraries are accessed at build time but they are not brought into the linked
 > executable.
 Instead, the referenced global variables from these libraries are linked at load time (when the program is loaded into memory, to be run) and referenced functions from these libraries are linked at invocation time.
 >
 > There’s pros and cons to both approaches, which I will cursorily mention below, but not go into too many details.
 > 1. With static linking the only thing the user of your executable needs is the executable itself.
 They won’t run
      into issues of missing libraries.
 >
 > 2. With dynamic linking you don’t need to update your executable, if the shared library is updated.
 This is
      especially useful if you are distributing your executable.
 >
 > 3. Dynamic linking is just harder to implement than static linking.
 >
 > The upcoming relocations we will talk about, are what enable dynamic linking.

 > If you’re not already familiar with the concepts of GOT and PLT, I also recommend you take yet another quick detour
 > for some [visual explanations](#what-are-got-and-plt)!

 3. R_386_GOTPC -
     1. **What** - Tells the linker to replace the symbolic reference with the delta between the storage location, where
        the relocation has to be applied (or the fixup location) and the address of the GLOBAL_OFFSET_TABLE (GOT) symbol.
     2. **When** - This relocation isn’t used in isolation.
 Rather it is an enabler for R_386_GOTOFF, R_386_GOT32 and
        R_386_PLT32, which need to use the memory address of the GOT.
     3. **Code** -
-       ```c
+       ```c++
        // Compile with => clang -m32 -fPIC -c -o obj.o obj.c

        // Declare a global static